Snaze878/RBR_Bot_MySQL/README.md

 - **Interactive Dropdowns**
   Driver and week selection via Discord UI elements.

+- **Google Sheets Integration**
+  Dynamically syncs new rally weeks and configuration from a form submission.

 - **Advanced Commands**
   Search drivers, compare results, or filter by season/week.